 I played my minor hockey in North Bay, Ontario, and, like many kids, my emotions got the best of me at times.
 I’d slam my stick, doubt myself, get frustrated, and overthink.
 I went into slumps, I took retaliation penalties, and rode the emotional roller coaster of highs and lows.

-Throughout my career, I was so focused on outcomes and points which often caused me to tense up, get derailed, and underperform.
+Throughout my career, I was so focused on outcomes (e.g., points) and I worried about what others thought (e.g., coaches, parents, teammates, scouts) which often caused me to tense up, get derailed, and underperform.
 For example, in my last year of junior hockey, I put up 74 points in 49 games.
 In 20 of those games I didn’t get a single point, while in the other 29 games, I almost always got a point in the first period.
 The lesson being: that when I didn’t get success early in games, I’d start on a downward spiral of getting frustrated and tense, then I’d play worse and get even more frustrated and so on.

 I even considered quitting hockey.

-The mental part of the game is huge, but the problem that I experienced and many athletes currently experience is that it’s not easy to work on because it is not so tangible and, especially, if you try to work on it on your own.
-This is why one of the core values that I have is to find simple solutions to abstract problems – which means we use effective analogies, metaphors, and stories to help athletes develop their mental skills and work on their mental game.
+Mental toughness is incredibly important, but the problem that I experienced and many athletes currently do is that it’s not easy to work on because it is not tangible, especially if you try to do it on your own.
+This is why one of the core values that I have is to find simple solutions to abstract problems.
+This drove me to earn my Ph.D. in Sport Psychology from York University.

 Now I am a full-time Sport & Performance Psychology Coach and I use my education, playing career, and coaching experiences to guide hockey players daily to clearly understand what mental skills they need to work on and exactly how to strengthen their mental toughness.
 This way you don’t have to learn the long and difficult way like I did.

 The last thing I want to share is that mental toughness is the key to unlocking your potential.
 Most players are investing a lot in their physical and technical skills, but are underperforming because they have not invested enough in their mental toughness.